US decides to limit leasing in Alaska petroleum reserve – KION546

 Associated Press

 JUNEAU, Alaska (AP) — The U.S. Interior Department has issued a decision to limit roughly half of the National Petroleum Reserve-Alaska to oil and gas leasing.
-It is a rollback of an approach adopted under the prior Trump administration and the new plan drew criticism from Alaska’s U.S. senators.
-The release of the decision followed a recent visit to the state by Interior Secretary Deb Haaland.
-It is in line with a position the U.S. Bureau of Land Management said it favored earlier this year.
-Some conservation groups say they view the new decision as positive but want more action to move away from fossil fuels.
+It is a rollback of an approach adopted under the prior Trump administration.
+The decision states that it would prevent oil and gas development in areas considered important for sensitive bird populations and the Teshekpuk and Western Arctic caribou herds.
+Alaska’s U.S. senators criticized the new decision as shortsighted and as closing off millions of acres to potential development.
+Some conservation groups said they view the new decision as positive but want more action from the Biden administration in moving away from fossil fuels.